 LGBTQ+ INDIVIDUALS ARE A SIZABLE DEMOGRAPHIC

-Recent survey data suggests that 16% of generational Z identifies within the LGBTQ+ community.
-Approximately 1.8% identifying as transgender and 10% identifying as non-binary.
-Not every organization is youth oriented, but these are the adults of tomorrow and we can no longer ignore their specific needs.
+Recent survey data suggests that 20% of generational Z identifies within the LGBTQ+ community.
+Approximately 2% identifying as transgender and 10% identifying as non-binary.
+Not every organization is youth oriented, but these are the adults of tomorrow and the population size we can expect to serve.

 WHAT IF MY STAFF ISN'T RECEPTIVE OR we are completely NEW TO QUEER ISSUES?